paulfoley/Udacity_Nanodegree-Data_Analyst/Bay_Area_Bike_Share-Analysis/README.md

 If you try running a code block and get an error message like no module named matplotlib, then your distribution of Anaconda may be missing a package used in the project.
 That's okay – there's an easy way that you can install these packages.
 Take a look at Google for easy to use guides on installation!

-## Questions for Analysis
-Below are the questions we find interesting and want to answer using the data set.

-### Question 1

-Currently, there is an overage fee for rides longer then 30 minutes.
-Is this optimal though?
-What does the typical ride time look like?
-It could benefit Bay Area Bike Share to change their overage fees based on the typical ride of a user.

-* Are there any usage trends in the data for length of ride times?

-### Question 2

-Right now packages are broken out into yearly, 24-hour, as well as 3-day passes.
-Is this optimal though?
-In order to improve the bike service pricing package let's look at usage trends to see if there are peak days where the bike share is being used more often.

-* Are there any usage trends in the data for specific days of the week where bike share is utilized the most?

-### Question 3

-It's also important for us to understand how the bike share is being used in various cities.
-Let's explore the data and see if there are certain cities where the bikes are being used more often.
-From understanding this we can add more bikes in certain cities as well as change pricing based on demand.

-* Are there specific cities where bike share is used more then other cities?

 ## Authors

 * [**Paul Foley**](https://github.com/paulfoley)
 * See also the list of [contributors](https://github.com/paulfoley/data-analyst/tree/master/Bay_Area_Bike_Share-Analysis) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments